pachyderm/pachyderm/doc/docs/master/reference/scaling_limits.md

 The previous behavior differs for a `coefficient` parallelism:

-- `pachctl create, update, edit pipeline` will succeed.
-However, Pachyderm will scale the number of workers up to the Community Edition limit, and ignore the remaining workers if the value set on `coefficient` results in more than 8 workers.
-A message to STDERR and pachd logs is generated.
+- `pachctl create, update, edit pipeline` will succeed. **However, Pachyderm will scale the number of workers up to the Community Edition limit**, and ignore the remaining workers if the value set on `coefficient` results in a request for more than 8 workers.
+A message is logged in pachd logs.

 ## What happens when you upgrade to 1.13 and have more than 16 pipelines?
 All existing pipelines **continue to work** after an upgrade to 1.13. pachd logs will mention the successful startup above the "update pipeline message".
 However, you will not be able to create additional pipelines.